 Homemade blackberry jelly is the bomb!
 In late summer or early autumn, harvest those blackberries and make this unique jelly.
-Our basic recipe is 100% blackberries with no other fruits for that unique blackberry flavor.
+Our basic recipe is 100% blackberries—no other fruit—to ensure that unique blackberry flavor.
 Blackberry jelly goes with everything from toast and tea to a delicious side for cooked meats.

-You may also use the following recipe to make elderberry jelly, if you have a good and trusted source.
-Elderberry the “Cadillac” of jellies and makes a great gift.
+You may also use the following recipe to make elderberry jelly if you have a good and trusted source.
+Elderberry is called the “Cadillac” of jellies and makes a great gift.

 Pour about 2 cups water into a large stainless-steel stock or soup pot.
 Add berries and crush them with a potato masher one layer at a time.
 Stirring, bring to a rolling boil, and then turn off heat.